 Computers, mobile phones or tablets can be used for a lot of fun activities and to make new friends from all over the world.
 However, parental controls ensure that you are in control of what sites your child is accessing, ensuring they stay safe online.

-This section of our website will provide you with links to useful advice on how to be careful when using the internet and some great tips to keep safe.
-If you or your child are worried about anything you see online, or people are asking you questions about where you live or saying nasty things to you, please speak to an adult such as your parents or you teacher, or follow any of the links below for help and advice.
-Remember not to delete e-mails or phone messages which are inappropriate, but to show them to an adult.
 A vast range of guides are available, for parents, about online safety.
 They include guides on various sites, such as tik-tok, parent controls of screen time, social media and mental health.
 All you need to do is click on the link saying: guides from the national online safety; this can be found at the bottom of this page.

 Family Action – Supporting School Readiness with NAHT.
 Visit the Family Action website.